Extensible Type-Safe Error Handling in Haskell

 recover

-allows for removing an error type from the row of errors, To do
+allows for removing an error type from the row of errors,

-error raised during the computation and the stack of messages at that
+with the error raised during the computation and the stack of messages at that

 time.
 Using recover

-, a function may use more errors than advertised in its
+, a function may use more errors than advertised

-handler is e -> [msg] -> ResultT msg err m a
+of the handler is e -> [msg] -> ResultT msg err m a

-, which means the handler can
+, which means

-raise errors if required. recoverWhile msg
+the handler can raise errors if required.

-is basically a synonym for
+is basically a synonym for achieve msg $ recover

 . recoverMany

-allows for doing the same with a row of
+allows for doing the same with a

 simplifies recoverMany

-: you can provide only one function tied to a given
+: you can provide

-typeclass, on the condition that the handling errors implement this typeclass.
+only one function tied to a given typeclass, on the condition that the handling

 Using recover

-that is usually achieved with the Proxy a
+Doing that is usually achieved with the Proxy a

-dataype (where a
+dataype (where

 The DecriptiveError

-typeclass can be seen as a dedicated Show
+typeclass can be seen as a dedicated

-textual representation of errors.
-It is inspired by the macros of error_chain
+, to give textual representation of errors.
+It is inspired by

 .